-Professor Shumlak's research areas are plasma physics, theoretical & computational plasma modeling, innovative magnetic plasma confinement for fusion energy, and electric propulsion.
+Professor Shumlak's research areas are plasma physics, theoretical and computational plasma modeling, innovative magnetic plasma confinement for fusion energy, and electric propulsion.
 His work includes theoretical and experimental investigation of the stabilizing effect of sheared flows in magnetically confined plasmas.
-A flow-stabilized Z-pinch would have immediate applications as a near-term fusion thruster for space exploration and a compact fusion energy source.
+A sheared-flow-stabilized Z pinch would have immediate applications as a near-term fusion thruster for space exploration and a compact fusion energy source.
 The concept of flow stabilization would also have applications to other magnetic confinement devices and astrophysical plasmas.
 The flow Z-pinch concept has also been developed into an extreme ultraviolet (EUV) light source, which is applicable for next generation lithography.
 Professor Shumlak develops advanced plasma modeling algorithms that use an approximate-Riemann solver and high-order finite element methods for studying the time evolution of plasma dynamics.
-Professor Shumlak also researches electric propulsion devices.
+He also researches electric propulsion devices.
 He recently developed a novel method to produce high current ion sources based on using ultrasonic actuators to excite unstable waves in a liquid and applying an electric field to extract monodisperse, charged droplets.
 The source has applications to nanoparticle spraying, composite coating, and electric propulsion.

-- PhD, Nuclear Engineering, University of California at Berkeley
+- PhD, University of California at Berkeley

 - BS, Texas A&M University

 - U. Shumlak.
 Z-Pinch Fusion.
 Journal of Applied Physics 127, 200901 (2020) [Featured Article, Invited Perspectives Article]